DHTMLX/docs-diagram/docs/api/editor/shapebarwidth_property.md

 ### Description

-@short: optional, sets the width of the left panel of the editor
+@short: Optional, sets the width of the left panel of the editor

 ### Usage